argent0/site-source/source/articles/2014-10-04/fourteen-days-into-haskell.markdown

 Removing the metaphor that is: pass a *monadic value* to a function and using the resulting, also monadic, value for the next function.

-Originally, the function, didn't accepted monadic values not returned them.
+Originally, the function, didn't accepted monadic values nor returned them.
 But using the right operators you can pass a monadic value to any function and make any value a monadic value.

-A monadic value has a *monadic type*, and a monadic type is an instance of the Monad type class.
+A monadic value has a *monadic type*, and a monadic type is an instance of the Monad *type class*.

 That looks like a lot of jargon to me, and I haven't tried to explain monads here.